roseknguyen/Revenue-Growth-Analytics/README.md

 **Opportunity 2: Increase the Number of Projects for Existing Clients**

-* There are 114 current clients without an SEO project, 189 clients without a PPC project, 58 clients who have never engaged in a Web Design project, and 142 existing clients who may now require a web redesign.
+* There are 114 current clients never had an SEO project, 189 clients never had a PPC project, 58 clients who have never engaged in a Web Design project, and 142 existing clients who may now require a web redesign.
 By capitalizing on their existing client base, they can potentially generate up to a total of 803 new projects

 **Opportunity 3: Increase the Scope of the Existing Projects**